20 Reasons We Tend to Gain More Weight in the Winter

 It’s rather depressing to leave work and it already be totally dark outside.
 But it’s not all in your head; the lack of sunlight in the winter can actually have a significant effect on your mood and health.
 A handful of people develop Seasonal Affective Disorder (SAD) in the winter, which is a type of clinical depression.
 Smith recommends making a concerted effort to wake up in the morning and take advantage of the sunlight in the morning to counteract the lack of exposure in the evening.
 Here are 13 Must-Know Things About Seasonal Affective Disorder if you think you are affected every year.

 The holiday season brings with it an influx of parties and gatherings that are fueled by tons of drinking and eating.
 It sounds fun at the get-go—but by New Year’s, you’ve probably gotten a little too used to that sluggish feeling that sets in post-holiday binge eating.
+And that holiday eating leaves a mark.
+A study published in The New England Journal of Medicine found that people gain an average of a pound during the holiday season.
 “When it comes to holiday events, I think preparation is key,” Smith says.
 “Don’t arrive hungry and don’t pretend like you can’t eat the whole day before you go to one of these parties.”

 When the temperature plummets, we’re not just reaching for scarves and mittens, but also for heavier, more warming foods.
 In fact, eating can help raise body temperature, which could be the reasoning behind our increased desire to seek out hearty stews and comforting bowls of pasta.
 So, if you’re looking for something to warm you up, turn to 18 Stew Recipes for Weight Loss that can help you do just that while keeping your tummy flat.